intel/intel-xai-tools/explainer/docs/design/index.md

 ```

 path-explain
-: {{PathExplain}} This library adds an explainer that can also accept either a PyTorch or TensorFlow model.
+: This library{{PathExplain}} adds an explainer that can also accept either a PyTorch or TensorFlow model.
 The library explains feature importances and feature interactions in deep neural networks using path attribution methods.